MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML X - Deep Learning.md

 ![](./static/ML/dnn8.png)

-- What is pooling and how is it applieds ?
+- What is pooling and how is it applied ?
 What are the advantages and the caveats?
 Describe 2 common pooling techniques.

 ![](./static/ML/dnn9.png)

 - How is the last layer of a CNN different from a normal NN?
-What is the activation function and how is the error computed?s
+What is the activation function and how is the error computed?
+How is the fully connected layer connected to the softmax?

 ### Stacked denoising auto encoders (anomaly detection)